Chinchilla run Forks

 Old style forks were made out of refridgerator shelving, though you can also use oven racks or anything that looks like it may fit the bill.
 In my case, it was some old closetmaid shelving that the previous homeowners left out back.

-The downside is that these are not as sturdy as the oven or fridge shelving bars.
-Chins can actually bend them if they go at it long enough so instead of using one set to block, I used two and left at least a 3" gap between.
+These are not as sturdy as the oven or fridge shelving bars.
+Chinchillas can bend them if they go at it long enough so I use two sets to divide males and leave at least a three inch gap between them.

 Tools used; Dremel w/cutting disks, saftey glasses and about 5 minutes.